dreambeam/docker-metric-monitor/README.md

 Monitor application's metrics

 ## Use case
-Develpoment server environment
+Monitor the development server environment:
+- Metrics and
+- Resource usage

-# MMF Components
+## MMF Components
 - Collector
+Collets the metrics
-- Aggragator
+- Aggregator
+Aggregates the metrics
 - InfluxDB
+Time series DB, ingest the metrics
 - Grafana
+UI visualization of the metrics